Ignatius-

 “Gee, I don’t know.
 Maybe it’s because you didn’t say ‘thank you’ like you’re supposed to when someone saves your life?”
 Gothalia queried as a matter of fact.
 She took in the surprise that swathed Maximus’s face and sighed before trying again.
 “Look, I know you didn’t mean any harm by your words, but we’re family.
 Right now, fighting among ourselves, isn’t smart.”

-The shimmering of leaves as the wind picked up from the ocean, the trickle of the river as it faded into the ocean, the waves in the distance, the ribbit and croak of frogs.
+Gothalia rolled onto her back and laid on the ground, for what felt like hours.
+She stared at the starry sky above with her lower legs settled in the cool smooth water.
+Taking in a deep breath, she closed her eyes and listened to the silence.
+The subtle shimmering of leaves as the wind picked up from the ocean, the trickle of the river as it faded down the mountain into the ocean, the waves in the distance, the ribbit and croak of frogs.
 Gothalia relaxed, “It must be safe now.
 There are frogs.”
-After a moment, she sat up and crouched by the riverbed, cupping her hands she drank until she was certain she no longer craved water.
+After a moment, Gothalia sat up and crouched by the riverbed, cupping her hands she drank until she was certain she no longer craved water.
 Then, she climbed to her feet and muttered to herself, “Okay time to find them.”

 When Gothalia turned from the stream, pain struck her.
 She collided with the ground.
 Her unfocused gaze drifted over her attackers.
 Pain radiated from the side of her head and blood trickled from her wound as she gazed up at the dark shifting figures surrounding her.
 “That was surprisingly easy.”
-Then laughter echoed and darkness consumed her.
+Laughter echoed and darkness consumed her.

 * * *